AI Governance | | 17 min read

 9. Human Oversight and Accountability

-"Human in the loop" is not enough.
-A governance framework should define who reviews AI outputs, when review happens, what reviewers check, whether reviewers can override the AI, whether review is documented, and who is accountable for the final decision.
+A useful framework defines who reviews AI outputs, when review happens, what reviewers check, whether they can override the AI, whether review is documented, and who owns the final decision.
+Without that detail, "human review" becomes a phrase people use to avoid answering the harder question: who is accountable?

-For high-risk workflows, review should be formal.
+For high risk workflows, review should be formal.
 If AI supports a hiring decision, financial decision, legal conclusion, regulated report, cybersecurity action, medical workflow, or customer eligibility decision, the organization should define exactly where human judgment applies.
 AI can assist, recommend, draft, and summarize.
 Accountability should stay with a named person or role.

 10. Documentation and Auditability

-Regulated organizations need records.
-For moderate- and high-risk use cases, documentation should include the use case description, business owner, technical owner, vendor or model provider, risk tier, data categories, data sources, connected systems, human oversight model, testing results, known limitations, approval history, security review, privacy review, compliance review, vendor review, monitoring plan, incident response plan, and change history.
+Useful records include the use case description, business owner, technical owner, vendor or model provider, risk tier, data categories, data sources, connected systems, human oversight model, testing results, known limitations, approval history, security review, privacy review, compliance review, vendor review, monitoring plan, incident response plan, and change history.

 Auditability matters because AI use may need to be explained later.
 If a regulator, auditor, customer, board member, contracting officer, patient, employee, or executive asks how AI was used, the organization should be able to answer clearly.

-11. Vendor and Third-Party Risk Management
+11. Vendor and Third Party Risk Management

 The framework should also address AI embedded in existing vendor platforms.
 A vendor may add an AI feature to a product the organization already uses.
 That does not automatically mean the feature is approved for regulated data.